Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 - ``advanced_traces``, for smarter log tools such as LogMX (the default), as discussed below

 Trace Rotation
 ==============

-Note also that trace rotation can be enabled: when requested, it is performed (in a synchronous or asynchronous manner, see the ``rotateTraceFile/1`` oneway and the ``rotateTraceFileSync/1`` request of the trace aggregator) unconditionally or based on a threshold in the size of the trace file.
+Note also that trace rotation can be enabled: when requested, it is performed (in a synchronous or asynchronous manner, see the ``rotateTraceFile/1`` oneway and the ``rotateTraceFileSync/1`` request of the trace aggregator) unconditionally or based on a threshold in the size of the trace file (the default; see also the ``setMinimumTraceFileSizeForRotation/2`` oneway).

 Such trace rotation is typically meant to be triggered by a scheduler, on a regular basis (doing so is more relevant than for example checking a criterion at each trace addition).

-If the current trace file is ``my_file.traces``, its rotated version will be an XZ archive named for example ``my_file.traces.2021-1-17-at-22h-14m-00s.xz`` (the timestamp corresponding to the log rotation), located in the same directory.
+If the current trace file is ``my_file.traces``, its rotated version will be an XZ archive named for example ``my_file.traces.8.2021-1-17-at-22h-14m-00s.xz`` (the count, here ``8``, allows to keep track of a series of rotation archives, while the timestamp corresponds to the time at which the log rotation was done), located in the same directory.

 ----------------------------